-REMUNERATION POLICY STRUCTURE OF COMPENSATION PACKAGES HOW COMPENSATION IS CALCULATED Executive Directors Compensation Non-Executive Directors Per Diem P 5,000.00 per attendance at Board meeting Per By-Laws
+REMUNERATION STRUCTURE OF COMPENSATION HOW COMPENSATION IS

+POLICY PACKAGES CALCULATED

+Executive Directors Compensation

+Non-Executive Directors Per Diem ₽5,000.00 per attendance Per By-Laws

+at Board meeting

 None of the directors of the company are paid any compensation as such.
-The executive directors including the Corporate Secretary are paid professional fees and compensation by the company and its subsidiaries, Magellan capital Holdings Corporation and Pinamucan Industrial Estates Inc. Prior to 2002, directors were not paid any compensation other than a per diem of Five Thousand (P5,000.00)per attendance at Board meetings as enshrined in its By-Laws.
+The executive directors including the Corporate Secretary are paid professional fees and compensation by the company and its subsidiaries, Magellan Capital Holdings Corporation and Pinamucan Industrial Estates, Inc. Prior to 2002, directors were not paid any compensation other than a per diem of Five Thousand (P5,000.00) per attendance at Board meetings as enshrined in its By-Laws.
 On 12 February 2002, however, the SEC approved the amendment to the Corporation's By-laws where by each of the Directors are entitled to receive a reasonable per diem, as may be fixed by the Board.